-The Eastern Fresno Subregion encompasses the east-central area of Kings Basin and includes 41 communities east of the City Fresno, within Fresno County.
-For years, the Subregion has struggled with

-1) drinking water challenges due to arsenic, total coliform and some nitrate issues and 2) wastewater challenges and source water vulnerabilities.
+The Eastern Fresno Subregion encompasses the east-central area of Upper Kings Basin Water Authority's boundaries and includes 41 communities east of the City Fresno, within Fresno County.
+For years, the Subregion has struggled with 1) drinking water challenges due to arsenic, total coliform and some nitrate issues and 2) wastewater challenges and source water vulnerabilities.